5 strategies for buyers looking to get the most out of an open home

 Before you start looking at property, make a list of all the things you need in your new home.
 This will help you narrow down the properties to just the ones that meet your requirements.

-According to Andrew “If you plan well, you should be able to see all the available properties, that suit your needs and your budget, in the location you want to live in, within 2 to 4 weeks.
+According to Phil “If you plan well, you should be able to see all the available properties, that suit your needs and your budget, in the location you want to live in, within 2 to 4 weeks.
 This will give you an excellent feel for what is in the market right now.”

 Taking notes while you are in the property also helps, but it's important to actually experience the property.